johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 The underlying data store for the app is [MongoDB](https://www.mongodb.com/ "MongoDB Homepage").
 It is already running.
 We need to import the data for our application.

-1. Import the data using a terminal session on the jumpbox
+1. Import the data using a Powershell window on your local machine.

     ```bash
     cd ~/blackbelt-aks-hackfest/app/db